royshahaf/TwitterClientExample/README.md

 Administrators

-1. Have the same abilities as regular users
+1. Have the same abilities as regular users.

 2. Can administer topics for other users (view, add, edit and delete).

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Built With